Los Gatos, California: Public libraries

 The Los Gatos Public Library is operated by the Town of Los Gatos and is not part of the Santa Clara County Library system.
 The library is located at 100 Villa Ave, Los Gatos, CA in the town Civic Center.
 Any California resident with proper identification and verification of their mailing address may have borrowing privileges.

 Museums

 The New Museum (NUMU), formerly called Museums of Los Gatos, offers exhibitions and programs on Los Gatos and San Francisco Bay Area art and history.

 Outdoor recreational activities

 Los Gatos offers a variety of outdoor activities such as mountain biking, road cycling, trail running, kayaking, hiking.
-Los Gatos Creek trail is a fun and safe place for the entire family to enjoy all of these activities.

-Vasona Lake Park is located in the center of the town.
-Enjoy a nice Saturday afternoon with the family in the park.
+The Los Gatos Creek Trail is nearby and Vasona Lake Park is located in the center of the town.

 Sister cities

 Los Gatos has five official sister cities: